anorman2902/cpsc449-cooking-assistant/docs/README.md

 - [Search Results Template](./search-results-template.md) - Documentation for the search results page template, including implementation details and future enhancement plans.

+- [Authentication](./authentication.md) - Documentation for the authentication implementation, including details for front end and back end and testing.

 ## Documentation Structure

 The documentation is organized to provide comprehensive information about different aspects of the application: